MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-OwaVirtualDirectory.md

 - Several parameters for the Set-OwaVirtualDirectory cmdlet can contain more than one value.
 These are known as multivalued properties.
 Make sure that you modify multivalued properties correctly.
 For information, see Modifying multivalued properties (https://technet.microsoft.com/library/bb684908.aspx).

-- Many of the Outlook on the web virtual directory settings require you to run the IISReset /noforce command before the change takes effect.
+- Many of the Outlook on the web virtual directory settings require you to restart IIS (Stop-Service WAS -Force and Start-Service W3SVC) before the change takes effect.
 For example, when you enable or disable forms-based authentication, or when you enable or disable the Private computer option on the sign-in page.

 - To switch from forms-based authentication to Basic authentication, you must first disable forms-based authentication, and then as a separate task, enable Basic authentication.
 You can't disable forms-based authentication and enable Basic authentication in a single task.